alexspringer/CS465-565-inclass-assignments/README.md

 In assignment 5 I created an Express server.
 I used ejs as a template renderer to output the post data to the /submit webpage.

+In assignment 6 I did the react, angular, and express tutorials.